jackdpage/pylux/docs/standard_tags.rst

 ``posX``
     The x position in 2D space where this fixture is located.
-Measured in metres.
+Measured in metres relative to the centre line, where stage left is positive.

 ``posY``
     The y position in 2D space where this fixture is located.
-Measured in metres.
+Measured in metres relative to the plaster line, where downstage is positive.

 ``focusX``
     The x position in 2D space where the centre of this fixture's beam is focused.
-Measured in metres.
+Measured in metres relative to the centre line, where stage left is positive.

 ``focusY``
     The y position in 2D space where the centre of this fixture's beam is focused.
-Measured in metres.
+Measured in metres relative to the plaster line, where downstage is positive.

 ``circuit``
     For traditional fixtures only.
 The electrical circuit into which this